ros2/rmw_fastrtps/design/service-discovery.md

 ### ParticipantListener::onPublisherDiscovery ###

 * When a new publisher is discovered, read the `USER_DATA` to get the corresponding response subcriber's GUID and store the relation on the `remote_response_guid_by_remote_request_guid_` map.
 * If the `USER_DATA` dos not contain a GUID, **do not add an entry to the map**.
-This signals that the remote endpoint is not compiant with these modifications (for backwards compatibility and with other vendors).
+This signals that the remote endpoint is not compliant with these modifications (for backwards compatibility and with other vendors).
 * When a publisher is un-discovered, remove the entry from the `remote_response_guid_by_remote_request_guid_` map (if any).

 ![ParticipantListener::onPublisherDiscovery](service-discovery-images/ParticipantListener-onPublisherDiscovery.svg)